London Restaurants - Marylebone

 1 Chiltern Street, Marylebone, London W1U 7PA

 Andre Balazs boutique London hotel has been a hit ever since it opened and the restaurant attracts both celebrities and foodies alike.
 Grab a seat at the counter and try not to gawp at who's on the prime private table next door.
-In warmer months, the secluded terrace is a huge draw too.
+In warmer months, the secluded terrace (with its own oyster shack) is a huge draw too.

 zoilo